Harry Carey (actor): Early life

-Carey was a cowboy, railway superintendent, author, lawyer and playwright.
+Carey was a cowboy, railway superintendent, author, lawyer, and playwright.
 He attended Hamilton Military Academy, then studied law at New York University.
+While at NYU, Carey became a member of the Delta Upsilon fraternity.

 Stage

-When a boating accident led to pneumonia, he wrote a play, Montana, while recuperating and toured the country performing in it for three years.
+When a boating accident led to pneumonia, he wrote a play, Montana, while recuperating, and toured the country performing in it for three years.
 His play was very successful, but Carey lost it all when his next play was a failure.
 In 1911, his friend Henry B. Walthall introduced him to director D.W.
 Griffith, with whom Carey would make many films.

 Carey's Broadway credits include But Not Goodbye, Ah, Wilderness, and Heavenly Express.

 Career

 Carey first appeared in a film in 1908.
-He was contracted to make four films—not only acting but also doing his own stunt work.
+He was contracted to make four films—not only acting, but also doing his own stunt work.
 He is best remembered as one of the first stars of the Western film genre.

 In 1909, Carey began working for the Biograph Company.
 In 1911, he was signed by D.W.
 Griffith.
 His first film for Griffith was The Sorrowful Shore, a sea story.

 One of his most popular roles was as the good-hearted outlaw Cheyenne Harry.
 The Cheyenne Harry franchise spanned two decades, from A Knight of the Range (1916) to Aces Wild (1936).
 Carey starred in director John Ford's first feature film, Straight Shooting (1917).

-Carey's rugged frame and craggy features were well suited to westerns and outdoor adventures.
+Carey's rugged frame and craggy features were well suited to Westerns and outdoor adventures.
 When sound films arrived, Carey displayed an assured, gritty baritone voice that suited his rough-hewn screen personality.
 He was the logical choice for the title role in MGM's outdoor jungle epic Trader Horn.
-By this time Carey, already in his fifties, was too mature for most leading roles, and the only starring roles that he was offered were in low-budget westerns and serials.
+By this time, Carey, already in his 50s, was too mature for most leading roles, and the only starring roles that he was offered were in low-budget Westerns and serials.
 He soon settled into a comfortable career as a solid, memorable character actor; he received an Academy Award nomination for Best Supporting Actor for his role as the President of the Senate in the 1939 film Mr. Smith Goes to Washington.
-Among his other notable later roles were that of Master Sergeant Robert White, crew chief of the bomber "Mary Ann" in the 1943 Howard Hawks film Air Force and Mr. Melville, the cattle buyer, in Hawks's Red River.
+Among his other notable later roles were that of Master Sergeant Robert White, crew chief of the bomber Mary Ann in the 1943 Howard Hawks film Air Force and Mr. Melville, the cattle buyer, in Hawks's Red River.
 Carey made his Broadway stage debut in 1940, in Heavenly Express with John Garfield.

+Carey starred in a variety show produced at Treasure Island, the Navy base in San Francisco Bay, in May 1944.
+He "thrilled the audience with his cowboy hit tunes" on a show with a "hillbilly theme a la swing"--an odd promotional concept occasioned because the all-Black Navy band backing him up had become one of the most renowned swing bands in the area since arriving at Treasure Island in October 1943.